 This collection are just to get you going if you have a good local book or guide you can expand on these and if you schedule enough time in Dublin.
 You are sure to find other interesting locations and attractions in the Dublin area of Ireland.

-Dublin is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you want to travel greater distances across Dublin there are a number of transport options.
-There is a good network of buses that passes can be attained to include multiple journeys.
-There is also the alternative to use Dublin Taxis, where the driver can offer up local knowledge.
+Dublin is not a difficult city to navigate, once you have an eye for the place and you are familiar with a couple of landmarks you should be able to navigate around with ease.
+You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
+If you wish to cover larger distances across Dublin there are a number of modes of transportation.
+There is a good, reliable bus network where passes can be bought to cover you for multiple journeys.
+There are some fantastic Car Rental in Dublin, there is also the alternative to use Dublin Taxis, where the driver can offer up local knowledge.
 What ever method you use to explore Dublin ensure you see as much of it as you can.

 If you wish to stay in Dublin for longer than one night you will be looking for a place to sleep.
 Dublin has a wide range of places to bed down these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are in town on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Dublin can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Dublin also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of guest houses and hotels in the area which are a good place to rest your head.
 Whatever accommodation type you select in Dublin try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.